96boards/documentation/ConsumerEdition/guides/multi-usb-camera.md

 - The theoretical bandwidth of a USB 2.0 Hub is 480mbps or ~60MBps.
 Adding a USB HUB divides that bandwidth across our three cameras giving us approximately ~20MBps per camera.
 S the trick is to make sure we are well within that limit.

+- Although this guide follows ```vlc```, the concept can be applied to any other software using v4l2 driver.

+- Majority of the webcams are compatible with this guide, although there are some webcams that do not play well and allocate bandwidth for large uncompressed frames regardless of what data they actually transmit.
+Such webcams will not work with this guide.
+More info on this bug, where cameras over request bandwidth can be found here: http://www.ideasonboard.org/uvc/faq/#faq7

 - On VLC if we directly use ```v4l2:///dev/video0```, we get the RAW and Uncompressed sensor data from the webcam that ends up hogging the bandwidth

 - Next step is to use compressed data using ```v4l2:///dev/video0:chroma=mjpg``` which gives us a compressed MJPEG data stream, it is still not enough.